MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ## Create a storage account to apply what you've learned

-Create an Azure storage account to use in this tutorial.
-This example shows difference syntax for the following:
+The remainder of this tutorial demonstrates quoting rules in Azure CLI commands.
+Create an Azure storage account to use for these examples.

+These examples use the resource group created in [Prepare your environment for the Azure CLI](./get-started-tutorial-1-prepare-environment.md) and demonstrates syntax differences for the following:

 * Line continuation
 * Variable usage